swagger-api/swagger-core/CI/CI.md

 After a **final release** (type `release`), the workflow runs `CI/bump-snapshot.sh`.
 This script:
 - Checks out `master` (if currently in detached HEAD).
 - Computes the next patch version (e.g., `3.0.0` → `3.0.1-SNAPSHOT`).
-- Updates all POMs, the BOM, the Jakarta module, and `gradle.properties` to the new SNAPSHOT.
+- Updates all POMs and the BOM to the new SNAPSHOT.
 - Commits and pushes the change to `master`.

 This ensures that `master` always reflects the next development version and prevents accidental overwrites of the released tag.